All the taste and flavor of pumpkin pie but in the form of ice cream! It’s creamy and perfectly spiced. Don’t wait for Thanksgiving to make it.

 - 1 1/2 cups whole milk

 - 1/4 tsp salt

 - 1 tsp vanilla extract

-- Remove from heat and stir in pumpkin pie filling and vanilla.
+- Mix together sugars and pumpkin pie filling, salt and vanilla.

-- Stir in broken up cookies and place in freezer to harden up.
+- Place ice cream into an insulated container and place in freezer to set up.